RubezicM/js-tasker/readme.md

             var $b_ºN = 10;

 Here, parser will make number type array of variables $a and $b.
 They can later be called with $used syntax.

+### Random variable:

+- $rnd_º[ variable type ]

+    - $rnd - fixed prefix
+    - [ variable type ] - single upper case letter.
+It singles type of used variable in the code above from which random variable name will be pulled.
+Types are:
+        - "O" - object
+        - "N" - number
+        - "S" - string
+        - "A" - array
+        - "F" - function
+        - "K" - object key

+$rnd can be used insted of letters for greater randomization while writting the code.
+Same variable name will never appear twice in code while using this method.
+Variables defined in this fashion can only be called through $used syntax.

+example:

+            var $rnd_ºS = 'ipsum';
+            var $rnd_ºS = 'lorem';
+            var $rnd = $used_ºS + " " + $used_ºS;

+In this example variables are type string and can only be called through $used_ºS syntax.

+## Variable calls:

 ### Calling random variables with $used: